 A successful conference event requires attention to every detail – including (and crucially) seating layout.
 A conference seating layout plan is one of the most important pre-conference preparations - one which is usually made with input from top conference venues, according to the seating capacity available in their various rooms and at various times.

-A small number of attendees who need to engage with each other and/or watch a presentation would benefit from conference seating around a boardroom table, whereas a large number in attendance for the same purpose would be better accommodated in a U-shape with tables and chairs in a classroom.
+A small number of attendees who need to engage with each other and/or watch a presentation would benefit from seating around a boardroom table, whereas a large number in attendance for the same purpose would be better accommodated in a U-shape with tables and chairs in a classroom.
 A large number of attendees for a presentation only, would be better accommodated by theatre seating in an auditorium, or theatre seating with tables in a classroom if food and drink will be served.

-Other conference seating you can consider include the ‘horseshoe’ which allows for engagement between participants and a speaker – perfect for large meetings and team-briefings; ‘banquet’ style for informal and celebratory events that include full catering during the event, and ‘cabaret’ style for a blend between informal and formal that includes meals and formal presentations.
+Other seating you can consider include the ‘horseshoe’ which allows for engagement between participants and a speaker – perfect for large meetings and team-briefings; ‘banquet’ style for informal and celebratory events that include full catering during the event, and ‘cabaret’ style for a blend between informal and formal that includes meals and formal presentations.

 Planning your conference seating layout can be complicated but made easier if you sketch the plan on paper.
 There are numerous tools on the internet and of course you can use good old Microsoft power point.
 This allows you to make changes as they are thrown at you and update your seating plan in an instant.